dennislee22/dennislee22.github.io/docs/cdppvc/ecs.md

     ![](../../assets/images/ecs/addecs12.png)

-12. CM is installing the parcels in each ECS host in parallel.
+12. CM is installing the parcels in each ECS node in parallel.

     ![](../../assets/images/ecs/addecs13.png)